My cauliflower laksa noodle soup

 - Heat up the wok to medium and add the oil.

-- Add the curry paste and garlic, and simmer it for a minute or two.
+- Add the curry paste, tom yum paste and garlic, and simmer it for a minute or two.

 - Add the cauliflower, broccoli and capsicum and cook for couple of minutes.

 - Add the mushrooms and chili sauce and cook for another minute or two.

-- Add vegetable stock, salt, and lemongrass stick, bring to simmer and cook for another couple of minutes until vegetables are nearly done.
+- Add vegetable stock, salt, and lemongrass stick, bring to simmer and cook for another few minutes until vegetables are nearly done.

-- Add ginger, coconut milk and noodles and return to simmer.
+- Add ginger, coconut milk, coconut cream, and noodles and return to simmer.